tilltnet/mobilityfeed/README.md

 To use the mobility database catalog API you'll need to register an account at [https://mobilitydatabase.org/](https://mobilitydatabase.org/) and obtain a refresh token.
-The Refresh Token will allow to obtain access/bearer tokens to interact with the API.
+The Refresh Token will allow you to obtain access/bearer tokens to interact with the API.

 It is recommended to store your refresh token as an environment variable called